XimingFeng/DL/Part 2 (Modern Practical Deep Networks)/12 Applications/Computer Vision External/YOLO.rst

 Comparison to other models
 ##############################

-Deformable Models (DFM): Sliding window approach.
+* Deformable Models (DFM): Sliding window approach.
 Disjoint pipeline to extract features, classify regions, prediction bounding box for high scoring regions.

-RCNN families: region proposal.
+* RCNN: region proposal about 2000 from `Selective Search <http://www.huppelen.nl/publications/selectiveSearchDraft.pdf>`_.
 CNN extract features.
 SVM score the boxes.
 A linear model adjust the bounding box.
+* Fast and faster RCNN: share computation and using Neural Network to propose region instead of Selective Search.
+Still fall short of real time performance.
+* Deep MultiBox: predict region of interest instead of Selective Search.
+Cannot perform genark object detection and is still just a piece in a large detection pipeline, requiring further image classification.
+* OverFeat: efficiently performs sliding window detection but it is still a disjoint system.
+Optimize for localization not detection performance.
+The localizer only see local information when making a prediction
+* MultiGrasp: similar design with YOLO to work on grasp detection.
+Much simpler task than object detection.
+Only needs to prediect a single graspable region for an image containing one object.
+Does not have to estimate the size location or boundaries of the object or predict it's class, om;y find a region suitable for grasping
+* YOLO

-YOLO finish the following concurently:
+    * finish the following task concurently

 		* Feature extraction
 		* Bound box prediction
 		* Non-maximal suppression

+	* YOLO is a general purpose detector that learns to detect a variety of objects simultaneously.
+	* YOLO reason about global context and thus requires significant post-processing to produce coherent detection.

 ########################
 Resource